codeforkjeff/tide-calendar/README.md

 # tide-calender

-Display a tide calendar for Seattle and places I sometimes visit.
+Display a tide calendar for Seattle and other select places.

 It's running here: https://tides.codefork.com